Academy Education Advisory Board 2022/2023

-You can find out more about our AAB on our Statutory Information page here.
+You can find the full list of AAB members on our Statutory Information page here.

-To make contact with Mrs G Young, Chair of the John Whitgift AAB, please contact Mrs B Allison, Personal Assistant to the Principal.
+To make contact with Mrs G Young, Chair of the John Whitgift AAB, please contact Mrs B Allison, Personal Assistant to the Principal or email directly using: YoungG1@johnwhitgift.org.uk

 Rob Spendlow, Principal of The Academy: